Independent thinking through

 How do I enter the program?

 If you are interested in entering the program, begin by submitting this online application form.
-Once your eligibility for the program has been established, you will be invited to submit the Essay portion of the application process.
+Once your eligibility for the program has been established, you will be invited to submit the essay portion of the application process.
 Space is limited, so apply early.
-Applications can be submitted at any time, but preference given to applications received by June 30.
+Applications can be submitted at any time, but preference is given to applications received by July 31.